bencodezen/bencodezen/src/resources/notes/vue-london-testing-workshop-2018.md

 - Unanswered question: There isn't always a right way of doing things
 - Makes refactoring difficult: This means that when you split up components, you have to split up the tests too.
 This can increase the barrier to refactoring.
 - High maintenance: They will often break when new features are added
+- Assertions that test actual values are often more valuable than simply comparing booleans

 # Code Coverage